mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

 where $z$ is a "dummy" variable that we don't care about.
-The reason this is useful is that if we find the closed-form solution for this generating function, and we are able to split the factor $z^m$ from its coefficient $P(m, t)$, then we will have find the solution for the distribution.
+The reason this is useful is that if we find the closed-form solution for this generating function, and we are able to split the factor $z^m$ from its coefficient $P(m, t)$, then we will have to find the solution for the distribution.
 Furthermore, the generating function allows us to compute the moments of the distribution.
 For example, for the zeroth moment $\langle m^0 \rangle$ we know that
 $$
 \langle m^0 \rangle = \sum_{m=0}^\infty m^0 P(m, t) = 1,
 $$
 i.e., this is the normalization constraint of the distribution.
-From the definition of the generating function we can then see that
+From the definition of the generating function, we can then see that
 $$
 G(1, t) = \sum_{m=0}^\infty 1^m P(m, t) = 1.
 \label{eq:generating_norm}